Tribal leadership to restore native waters

 The beautiful forestland surrounding the 10-acre Kwoneesum Lake is the ancestral home of the Cowlitz Indian Tribe.
 Salmon from the Wildboy and Washougal nourished countless generations of the Tribe’s ancestors, but the dam blocked coho and steelhead from accessing 6.5 miles of prime spawning and rearing habitat.
 In creating a warm, stagnant pool of water, the dam also prevents the transport of woody debris and sediment that could support critical salmon habitat downstream.
 The Tribe, in coordination with Columbia Land Trust, is committed to restoring the meandering flows of the creek, which will bolster the vitality of the larger river system.

-In 2019, Columbia Land Trust purchased the 1,300-acre timber property surrounding the lake to permanently conserve the forestland, protecting it from potential growth of the nearby Portland-Vancouver metropolitan area and enabling dam removal.
+In 2019, Columbia Land Trust began buying forestland near the dam to protect the area from encroaching growth of the nearby Portland-Vancouver metropolitan area, starting with the 1,300-acre timber property surrounding the lake.
 The Cowlitz Indian Tribe, which has been restoring the Washougal River system, is managing the dam removal as well as the stream restoration.

 FACTS AT A GLANCE